Gabrielle Rose (swimmer)

-Gabrielle Elaine Franco Rose (born January 11, 1977) is a Brazilian-American former competition swimmer who participated in the 1996 and 2000 Summer Olympics.
-Rose, a resident of Memphis, Tennessee, competed for Brazil at the 1995 Pan American Games and 1996 Summer Olympics, but later represented the United States starting at the 1999 Pan American Games.
-Rose attended St. Mary's Episcopal School in Memphis, and graduated in 1995.
-She then attended Stanford University, where she swam for the Stanford Cardinal swimming and diving team.
-She graduated from Stanford in March 2000 with a Bachelor of Arts degree in American Studies, and in 2009 with a master of business administration degree.
-She is the daughter of former Holiday Inn CEO, Mike Rose, and his wife Regina Rose.
+Gabrielle Elaine Franco Rose (born November 1, 1977) is a Brazilian-American competition swimmer who participated in the 1996 Atlanta and 2000 Sydney Olympics.
+A resident of Memphis, Tennessee, Rose swam for Stanford University, competed for Brazil at the 1995 Pan American Games and 1996 Summer Olympics, but later represented the United States beginning with the 1999 Pan American Games.